 Vitamin C is one of the most popular supplements to take, so it comes in many forms.
 These include:

 • Ascorbic acid.
-This is the most basic and cheapest form of vitamin C. This form can be fine for some people, but for others it can be too acidic.
+This is the most basic and cheapest form.
+This form can be fine for some people, but for others it can be too acidic.

-• Buffered (low acid) vitamin C, which is vitamin C attached to a mineral – often calcium or magnesium.
+• Buffered (low acid), which is Vitamin C attached to a mineral – often calcium or magnesium.
 (Look for calcium ascorbate or magnesium ascorbate on the label).
-This is another commonly available and fairly cheap form of vitamin C.
+This is another commonly available and fairly cheap form.

 • Ester-C®.
 A patented non-acidic form of vitamin C that is thought to be well absorbed.

-• ‘Whole food’ vitamin C. This is often found as a whole fruit powder (or powder in capsules), for example acerola cherry powder or camu camu berry powder, or a mixture of several berries.
-This is one of our favourite forms of vitamin C supplementation because while a dose may provide less actual vitamin C, it is accompanied by other nutrients naturally occurring in vitamin C-rich foods – and that work in synergy with vitamin C in the body – such as bioflavonoids, enzymes, and fatty acids.
-For this reason, taking a lower dose ‘whole food’ vitamin C can be equivalent to taking four times as much vitamin C in any other form.
+• ‘Whole food’ Vitamin C. This is often found as a whole fruit powder (or powder in capsules), for example acerola cherry powder or camu camu berry powder, or a mixture of several berries.
+This is one of our favourite forms of supplementation because while a dose may provide less actual Vitamin C, it is accompanied by other nutrients naturally occurring in Vitamin C-rich foods – and that work in synergy with Vitamin C in the body – such as bioflavonoids, enzymes, and fatty acids.
+For this reason, taking a lower dose ‘whole food’ source can be equivalent to taking four times as much in any other form.
 It is also thought to be better retained in the body than most other forms.

-• Food-based or ‘food-form’ vitamin C supplements are also available.
-These can be produced by mixing a basic vitamin C into a base of nutritional yeast and a whole food, or a probiotic base, to give it back the other nutrients it would occur with in foods.
-Therefore, similar to a ‘whole food’ form vitamin C, food-based vitamin C supplements are thought to be well absorbed and used in the body.
+• Food-based or ‘food-form’ supplements are also available.
+These can be produced by mixing a basic Vitamin C into a base of nutritional yeast and a whole food, or a probiotic base, to give it back the other nutrients it would occur with in foods.
+Therefore, similar to a ‘whole food’ form, food-based supplements are thought to be well absorbed and used in the body.

 Vitamin C supplements are most commonly available as tablets, capsules and powders and occasionally as liquids.
-Children’s vitamin C supplements are also available.
+Children’s supplements are also available.